 9/11 Memorial and Museum

-You will get to see the twin reflecting pools meant to be the footprints of the Twin Towers; a man made waterfall which is the largest in North America, and the bronze plaques with the names of those who died in the 1993 and 2001 terrorist attacks.
-The Museum will guide you through the history and facts of the terrorist attack and how the crisis was managed.
+Built in memory of the many who died during the 9/11 terrorist attacks, the 9/11 Memorial is home of the twin reflecting pools meant to be the footprints of the Twin Towers.
+You’ll also see a man made waterfall which is the largest in North America; and the bronze plaques with the names of those who died in the 1993 and 2001 terrorist attacks.
+The Museum will guide you through the history and facts of 9/11 and how the crisis was managed.

 GOOD TO KNOW: Factor in about 2 hours for your visit, whether you opt for a guided tour or an independent visit of the Museum.